shelugon/PvZFusion-Android-Modding-Guide/README.md

    - The strings start appearing further down in the file.
      ![This is where the strings are](https://i.imgur.com/AQ1RjXd.png)

    - **Warning**: MetaDataStringEditor can only handle Mandarin (Chinese) strings well.
 After making changes, saving, and reopening the file, you'll see strange text.
-However, you can still edit them normally if you know what each text represents.
+However, you can still edit them normally if you know what each text represents; Whenever there is a line break command like \n, manually insert a line break.
      ![Buggy texts](https://i.imgur.com/IAXH0Xk.png)

 </details>